truongsonghiep/journey-to-the-west/chapter_001.md

 Untainted even with a speck of dust,
 He feared no havoc by the seasons wrought.
-After coming through the door, the boy shouted, *"Who is causing disturbance here?”
-With a bound the Monkey King leaped down from the tree, and went up to him bowing.
+After coming through the door, the boy shouted, *"Who is causing disturbance here?"* With a bound the Monkey King leaped down from the tree, and went up to him bowing.
 “Immortal boy,” he said, *"I am a seeker of the way of immortality.
-I would never dare cause any disturbance.”
-With a chuckle, the immortal youth asked, *"Are you a seeker of the Way?”
+I would never dare cause any disturbance."* With a chuckle, the immortal youth asked, *"Are you a seeker of the Way?"*
 “I am indeed,” answered the Monkey King.
 “My master at the house,” the boy said, *"has just left his couch to give a lecture on the platform.
 Before even announcing his theme, however, he told me to go out and open the door, saying, „There is someone outside who wants to practice austerities.
-You may go and receive him.‟ It must be you, I suppose.”
+You may go and receive him.‟ It must be you, I suppose."*
 The Monkey King said, smiling, *"It is I, most assuredly!”
 “Follow me in then,” said the boy.
 With solemnity the Monkey King set his clothes in order and followed the boy into the depths of the cave.
 They passed rows and